citp/privacy-policy-historical/b/be/ben/benz123.com.md

-> *The following text is extracted and transformed from the benz123.com privacy policy that was archived on 2016-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160629153935id_/https%3A//turo.com/policies/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the benz123.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606191917id_/https%3A//turo.com/policies/privacy) for the most accurate reproduction.*

 # Privacy policy

 ### Privacy policy

-Last revised: April 19, 2016
+Last revised: December 14, 2016

-Turo Inc. (formerly RelayRides, Inc., dba Turo (hereinafter, “Turo”, “we”, or “us”)) cares about privacy issues and wants you to be familiar with how we collect, use, and disclose information.
-This Privacy Policy covers your access or use of our websites or applications (“Platform”), when communicating with us or other Turo users on any device (collectively “Services”), or when you otherwise provide us with Personal Information.
+Turo Inc. (hereinafter, “Turo”, “we”, or “us”) cares about privacy issues and wants you to be familiar with how we collect, use, and disclose information.
+This Privacy Policy covers your access or use of our websites and applications (“Platform”), when communicating with us or other Turo users on any device (collectively “Services”), or when you otherwise provide us with Personal Information.
 By providing Personal Information to us, you agree to the terms and conditions of this Privacy Policy.

 We may change this Privacy Policy.
 Please take a look at the “Last revised” legend at the top of this page to see when this Privacy Policy was last revised.
 Any changes to this Privacy Policy will become effective when we post the revised Privacy Policy on the Services.
 Your use of the Services following these changes means that you accept the revised Privacy Policy.
+If you don’t agree to these changes, you can contact us to close your account and you will only be bound by the prior version of the Privacy Policy

 As used in this Privacy Policy, the term “Personal Information” means information that specifically identifies an individual such as a name, address, telephone number, email address, social media account, or other account identifier.
 Personal Information may also include demographic information such as date of birth, gender, geographic area, and preferences, when that information is linked to other Personal Information that identifies the individual or that allows that individual to be identified.
 Personal Information does not include “aggregate” information, which is data we collect about the use of the Turo Services or about a group or category of products, services, or users, if all personally identifiable information has been removed or disassociated from the individual.